You Don't Have to Figure This Out on Your Own

 This can get a little confusing as there are multiple factors considered to determine what your Medicare Part B premium is, including when your Part B start date is and your income level.

 About 70% of Medicare beneficiaries pay premiums directly via their Social Security benefits.
 Because of a rule linking Medicare premiums with Social Security cost-of-living adjustments, premiums for this group have grown slowly over the past couple of years.
-This group of beneficiaries will pay just $109 per month on average in 2017.
+This group of beneficiaries will pay up to $134 per month on average in 2018.
 This is only for people whose Medicare Part B started prior to 2017.

 $85,000 or less